tezos/tezos-mirror/docs/alpha/voting.rst

 Submit ballots
 ~~~~~~~~~~~~~~

-During a voting period, being it a testing vote or a promotion vote,
+During a voting period, being it an exploration or a promotion period,
 ballots can be submitted once with::

     tezos-client submit ballot for <delegate> <proposal> <yay|nay|pass>